minsky91/krita-ai-diffusion-hires/README.md

 * are eager to see the famous Tiled Diffusion implemented in the plugin, or
 * wish for more control over hires generation process and its logistics.

-Among the new features implemented in this edition (see the Hires tab screenshot below) are:
+Among new features implemented in this edition (see the Hires tab screenshot below) are:

 [**Tiled Diffusion**](https://github.com/shiimizu/ComfyUI-TiledDiffusion) and accompanying it Tiled VAE Encode & Decode components, which together allow to speed up processing 1.5 - 2 times for 4K images, 2.2 times for 6K images, and up to 21 times, for 8K images, as compared to the standard (non-tiled) Generate / Refine option (*);

 **Hiresfix Guidance**, to customize the plugin’s built-in Hiresfix functionality;

-new, **optimized image upload and download** methods, 3 times speeding up sending input PNG images of 4K size and 5 times of 8K size, 10 times for receiving of 4K images and 24 times of 8K (with much higher speedups for 12K and beyond) (*);
+new, **optimized image upload and download**  methods, speeding up upload of input PNG images: 3 times for 4K size and 5 times for 8K size, and for receiving generated PNG images: 10 times for 4K size and 24 times for 8K (with much higher speedups for 12K and beyond) (*);

 support for receiving and saving hires images in **JPEG format**;